 Actual human observation; reviewing logs, patterns, and manipulating data to explain systemic behavior, is a key first step in building an observable infrastructure.
 Though a necessary starting point, this naturally leaves room for human error, leads to paid overtime, and consumes significant chunks of time.
 Once the humans have organized themselves, automated processes are layered into the observability model:

 - Incorporating Tools – Once a system’s baseline has been interpreted, automation becomes necessary to sustain observability.
-This is the point where complimentary third party monitoring services are often introduced.
+This is the point where complimentary third party website performance monitoring services are often introduced.
 It’s one thing to be able to generate system data, and another to receive and interpret it in real-time.
 Automated monitoring ensures that when it does go down, you know before your customers do.

 - Adding Alerts – Information doesn’t do any good if it cannot be transmitted when it matters.
 Automation is key when mounting a first-rate response to real-time incidents.